chakrabar/chakrabar.github.io/_posts/articles/2018-01-12-understanding-aspnet-core-2.md

 - A **middleware** XYZ is added to pipeline with method `UseXYZ()`
 - By default it's empty, and it needs to be built up with stuffs/blocks (e.g. MIDDLEWARE)
   - e.g. MVC framework, Authentication block, static file serving strategy, routing, response compression, uri rewritting etc.
-- Custom OWIN based middleware can be made
+- Custom (OWIN like) middleware can be created

 **Request processing**